vitalets/playwright-magic-steps/README.md

 > Code indentation is important!
 Consider using [Prettier](https://prettier.io/) or other auto-formatting tools.

 ## Motivation
 According to [Golden Rule](https://github.com/goldbergyoni/javascript-testing-best-practices?tab=readme-ov-file#section-0%EF%B8%8F⃣-the-golden-rule) of testing, I try to keep my Playwright tests flat and simple.
 Wrapping code into `test.step()` adds extra visual complexity and nesting.
-Moving step titles to comments makes test code clean and more readable.
+Marking steps with comments makes test code clean and more readable.

 ## Caveats
 This library performs string replacements in your code and can potentially break it.
-In that case you can disable magic steps, your code will continue to work as all instructions are JavaScript comments.
+In that case you can disable magic steps -> your code will work as all instructions are JavaScript comments.
 Feel free to report any problems in [issues](https://github.com/vitalets/playwright-magic-steps/issues).

 ## License
 [MIT](https://github.com/vitalets/playwright-magic-steps/blob/main/LICENSE)